insdout/ML-Algorithms-From-Scratch/README.md

 Each algorithm is presented in a Jupyter Notebook for easy exploration and understanding.
 The corresponding Python modules in the `mllib` directory provide the implementation details.

-Feel free to explore, learn, and use these implementations as a learning resource or as a reference for building your own machine learning models.

 ## License

 This repository is licensed under the [MIT License](LICENSE).

 For detailed information about each algorithm, refer to the respective Jupyter Notebook and Python modules.

-Feel free to contribute or open issues for improvements or additional algorithms.

-Happy learning!

 ---